 I won’t provide a complete list of prices here, as I know they will change from year to year.
-But the good new is, while you’re a captive audience on the Ioffe, you won’t pay “captive audience” prices like you will on many ships.
+But the good news is, while you’re a captive audience on the Ioffe, you won’t pay “captive audience” prices as you will on many ships.

 A beer costs the same as it would in an average American bar.
 Snacks aren’t overpriced.
 The only thing we thought was too expensive was a can of soda at $2.

 Here’s the bill for our stay.
 And keep in mind, we brought several bottles of wine, beer, and alcohol on board with us, too.

 Is One Ocean Expeditions worth it?